state-of/dev/CONTRIBUTING.md

 [![Guide Video](resources/guide-video.gif)](https://youtu.be/t16fpxs8Qps)

 If you have little to no experience with Github or git, contributing might look a bit daunting.
-Luckily you can make changes completely from the browser.
+Luckily you can make changes completely from within the browser as shown in the video above.

-Next to "Edit Mode" you can edit the chart json settings files, but this is a bit more complicated unfortunately.
+Next to "Edit Mode" for advanced usage you can also edit the chart files themselves, but this is a bit more complicated unfortunately.

 We welcome and encourage:
 * adding or updating descriptions